fredilarsen/ModuleInterface/README.md

 The ModuleInterface class that is used by a module, and the ModuleInterfaceSet class that is used by a master, implement transport logic and serialization/deserialization and other functionality, but do not implement any communication.
 The communication between modules is designed to be handled by deriving a class from each of these two, and letting these classes do the talking by some protocol.

 This library is not worth much without a proper communication bus for letting a master and multiple modules talk together.
 Luckily, we have the brilliant [PJON](https://github.com/gioblu/PJON) communication bus library created by *Giovanni Blu Mitolo* available, and this has been used as the primary choice for this library.
 The PJON library can be used for single-wire multi-master bus communication directly between Arduinos with no extra hardware, a brilliant feat.
 It can also be used for wireless communication, so ModuleInterface modules need not be wired to the master.
 The PJON library also supports a lot of different devices, making it a great choice.
-The ModuleInterface library does only use PJON for single-master communication.

 #### Module implementation
 Each module must declare a global object of a ModuleInterface derived class like the PJONModuleInterface that is part of the library.
 In the declaration of this object, the contracts (names and data types) for settings, input values and output values are specified as text parameters for simplicity.